 The vibrations levels are extremely low from the lowest to highest speed settings.
 Working with this tool for hours won’t cause you any stress.
 The heavy-duty case makes an excellent addition.

 Overall I recommend

 2. Bosch ROS20VSC Random Orbit Sander

 This Bosch ROS20VSC orbital sander is one of the top-rated sanders that is very popular with woodworkers.
-It features 2.5 Amp motor and variable speed running between 7,500 and 12,000 OPM(Orbits Per Minute).
+It features a 2.5 Amp motor and variable speed running between 7,500 and 12,000 OPM(Orbits Per Minute).

 Variable speed like this will let you adjust it to the specific task.
-However, you have to keep in mind that at a low speed, putting much down pressure may result in slowing down of the disk.
+However, you have to keep in mind that at a low speed, putting much down pressure may result in slowing down the disk.
 This is fine for final finishing or polishing but will make the sanding task take longer.

 My advice is instead of putting a lot of pressure on it, get yourself good quality sanding disks, and I’m sure you won’t have to worry about it slowing down.

 Another thing about it is that you might find it not aggressive enough for large material removal.
 If you need a very powerful sander that will tackle any jobs thrown its way, check out Bosch DEVS1250.

 But if you’re looking for a sander that runs very smoothly and will let you achieve a very smooth finish thanks to its integral dampening system, this Bosh is worth considering.